smilett/PyRecorder/README.md

 ## Features

-1. set recording parameters like sampling rate, recording channels, bit rate etc.
+1. Set recording parameters like sampling rate, recording channels, bit rate etc.
-2. able to do continuously recording by reading in a prepared script file.
+2. Do continuously recording by reading in a prepared script file.
-3. dynamically set the format of sound file name based on number of sentences to be recorded (require python 2.6 or higher).
+3. Dynamically set the format of sound file name based on number of sentences to be recorded (require python 2.6 or higher).
 	* if the number of sentences is in (0, 10), use 1.wav, 2.wav ...
 	* if the number of sentences is in [10, 100), use 01.wav, 02.wav ...
 	* if the number of sentences is in [100, 1000), use 001.wav, 002.wav ...
 	* ...
+4. Play back recordings.
+5. Jump between recording items.

 ## Environment Requirements